IdahoEv/eclipse_tools/README.md

 aliens with different abilities and six "Terrans".
 The terrans are all identical except for color.
 Some players of the base game might want to randomly select between the six aliens and one terran, some might want to include zero terrans, or four, or whatever.

+This process gets more complicated when the game's expansion sets are included, each with their own "generic" faction that has multiple copies included.

 ## LICENSE AND CONTRIBUTION